andrewheberle/reconfy/README.md

 ## Watching Multiple Directories

-It is possible to specify the `--watch-dirs` option multiple times or provide a comma seperated list of additional directories to watch for changes.
+It is possible to specify the `--watchdirs` option multiple times or provide a comma seperated list of additional directories to watch for changes.

 All provided directories will be watched for changes and trigger reloads, but no environment variable substitution is performed on these files.